weleoka/kaica_dun/README.md

 5. Change the debug in `cfg/KaicaDunCfg.java` from true to false.
 6. Finally set the logging level to warn for all the loggers in `log4j2.xml` and consider changing the appender to file out so you can monitor log/app.log for issues.

-Now it is possible to run the builds using gradle wrapper.
-I'm not going to tell you how to use gradle here, but running `./gradlew distZip` or `gradlew.bat distZip` in windows should yield results.
+Now it is possible to run the builds using gradle wrapper: `./gradlew distZip` or `gradlew.bat distZip` in windows should yield results.

-# Structure and design
+### Production build with maria/mySql db
+Currently not covered in the documentation.

+## Dependencies and outline
+The following is a selection of details on dependencies and general structure.
+The information here will probably be less to date than the repository.

 ### Dependencies
 * hibernate-core
 * mysql-connector-java
+* mariadb-java-client
 * log4j2
 * Spring boot 5.2
 * HSQLDB for file based relational db.
+* Spring orm, context, core, boot-starter-log4j, starter-data-jpa
+* hsqldb for standalone application

+## Logical Database Design
+The primary keys of tables are unique ids in the format `ebbed36f-95a1-404a-9a10-4d531703c510`, as well as Integer Long auto-incrementing.

-### UML diagram
+### UML diagram of application
-This is the logical model for the the application object oriented design (not necessarily 100% up to date).
+This is the logical model for the the application object oriented design, again this is probably not up to date.
 ![ . . . ](model_uml_app.png)

-#### Entities mappings
+### Entities mappings
 ```xml
 <mapping class="kaica_dun_system.User"/>